Nursing (PhD)

 - Personal interview with School of Nursing faculty will be required.

 - Criminal background check.
-A pre-admission Certified Background Check is needed.
+A pre-enrollment Certified Background Check is needed.
 For international applicants the pre-admission background check requirement is satisfied during the visa application process.

 Program Requirements